 Rates start from $194 – located in the Disney Springs Resort area, your transportation to Disney Springs is via boat and bus to all other locations.
 This resort offers multiple areas from mansions to bayou cottages.
 Rooms may be upgraded to the royal status of Tiana for an extra magical experience.
 We highly recommend that you catch Yehaa Bob’s comedy show at the River Roost Lounge after you enjoy all the southern specialties at Boatwright Dining Hall.

-The cons here are the spread out nature of the resort which creates an overly complex bus system.
+The cons here is the spread out nature of the resort which creates an overly complex bus system.
 If staying at the French Quarter there is no dining options so you will be stuck walking over to Riverside.

 Coronado Springs

 Rates start from $174 – located in the Animal Kingdom Resort area, your transportation will be the bus.
-This Spanish themed hotel is spread out over a large area and has much more of an adult vs. Disney feel.
+This Spanish-themed hotel is spread out over a large area and has much more of an adult vs. Disney feel.
 This can be a downside however for those traveling with kids as there are fewer kids activities compared to other resorts.
 Unlike the other moderate resorts, you can find a salon, health club, and room service.
 Another drawback to this hotel is that it hosts conventions and can make it overly crowded at times.

 Cabins at Fort Wilderness

-Rates start from $309 – located in the Magic Kingdom Resort area, your transportation options are boat rides to the Magic Kingdom and bus to all other locations.
+Rates start from $309 – located in the Magic Kingdom Resort area, your transportation options are boat rides to the Magic Kingdom and take a bus to all other locations.
 This rustic resort offers cabins that can accommodate six adults and gives you a kitchen so that you can cook!
 The wild life is abundant and activities include exploration trails, a poo, and the Hoop-Dee-Do Revue.

 Deluxe Disney World Resorts